ReoLanguage/Reo/docs/introduction.rst

 		a.
 What determines which producers goes first?

-		This is determined by the initial value of the semaphores on lines 5 and 6, together with the usage of the semaphores on lines 17, 21, 33, and 37.
+		This is determined by the initial value of the semaphores on lines 5 and 6, together with the acquire and release statements of the semaphores on lines 17, 21, 33, and 37.

 		b.
 What takes care of buffer protection?

-		This program establishes buffer protection by the code on lines 18, 20, 34, 36, 51, and 57.
+		This is established by the acquire and release statements of the buffer semaphore on lines 18, 20, 34, 36, 51, and 57.

 The reason why this third question is much more difficult to answer is because the protocol is **implicit**.